GabrielSlima/blog/articles/clean-code-clean-concurrency.md

     </p>
     <p>
-        But, of course, there are a many things to consider when we are talking about concurrent programming, including processors, cores, memory management, cache and so on.
+        But, of course, there are a many things to consider when we are talking about concurrent programming, including processors, how many cores does the processors have, memory management, cache and so on.
         Let's focus on how this works first.
     </p>

     <h4>Does it breaks SRP?</h4>
-    <h3>What a Process is?</h3>
-    <h3>What a Thread is?</h3>
     <h3>How to unit test concurrent code?</h3>
 </div>